jamesoneill54/ca400-final-year-project/docs/proposal/proposal.md

 ### Breakdown of work

-> Clearly identify who will undertake which parts of the project.
->
-> It must be clear from the explanation of this breakdown of work both that each student is responsible for
-> separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
-> for the project.

-Jobs to be done:
-- Continuous integration (CI) pipeline.
-- Logging.
-- Elasticsearch interfacing.
-- Displaying metrics.
-- GUI setup (to be broken down further).
-- Ant simulation (to be broken down further).
-- Ant movement research.

 Over the course of the project we will be using a [Trello][trello-link] board to report, assign and review our work and progress.
 We will also be assigning each other our Git merge requests.

 ![Our Trello Agile board setup](./res/trello-agile-board.png)